corecaps/YggdrasilWM/README.md

   -l,--log <log>              Log file
   -c,--config <config>        Config file
 ```
+## Configuration
+The configuration file is a JSON file.
+The program will look for a file named config.json in this order :
+- The file specified with the -c option
+- The current directory
+- $HOME/.config/yggdrasilwm/config.json
+- /etc/yggdrasilwm/config.json
+A sample configuration file is provided in the root directory.

+i am still working on the configuration file, so it is not yet fully implemented, and not all options are used. i will update this section when the configuration file is fully implemented.
 ## Default Keybindings
+** Keybindings are not yet implemented, so the only way to interact with the windows is using the mouse.**
 - **Mod1 + Left Mouse Button** - Change Focus to the clicked window
 ## Testing using Xephyr
 YggdrasilWM is not yet ready to be used as a daily driver, but you can test it using Xephyr.